mseminatore/cfirth/README.md

 **Firth** is an experimental programming language heavily inspired by Forth.
 Its goals are to be small, fast and efficient, portable and embeddable.

+Note that this is the C version of Firth.
+There is also an earlier C++ version available [here](https://github.com/mseminatore/firth).
+The main differences between the two versions are:

+* This version is written in C
+* The C version uses a traditional linked list dictionary
+* The C version uses subroutine threading vs. bytecode interpreter

 > If you are new to Forth, you can learn a lot of the basics at
 > [Easy Forth](https://skilldrick.github.io/easyforth/).
 I also highly recommend
 > [Starting Forth](https://www.forth.com/starting-forth) by Leo Brodie of